 It's possible to have taxable gain after a casualty or theft.
 You have a gain if you receive an insurance payment or other reimbursement that's more than your adjusted basis in property that’s:

-To figure your gain, subtract the adjusted basis of the property at the time of the casualty or theft from the amount you receive.
+To find your gain, subtract the adjusted basis of the property at the time of the incident from the amount you receive.
 It doesn't matter if the decrease in the fair market value of your property is less than the adjusted basis of your property.
 No matter what, you must use the adjusted basis to figure the gain.

 Amount You Receive

 The amount you receive includes the total of: